bilalfatian/Scraping-Jobs-on-LinkedIn-Indeed/README.md

 Estimated reading time : ⏱️ 5min

 ## My goals 🎯
-- Find an internship for my final year as student (equivalent to Master degree) in Data Science in Europe (5-6 months from February 2022)
 - Learn how to gather information (by web scraping) to build a dataset
 - Build a web app with Flask